MetOffice/CDDS/docs/tutorials/request/metadata.md

 :   that should be used - `360_day` or `gregorian`

 `experiment_id`
-:   root experiment identifier
+:   experiment identifier

 `institution_id`
-:   institution identifier, e.g. `MOHC` for `Met Office Hadley Center`
+:   institution identifier, e.g. `MOHC` for `Met Office Hadley Centre`

 `license`
 :   license restrictions.
 It ensures that anyone using the files has access to the terms of use.